Install AGIC by using a new Application Gateway deployment

 --parameters parameters.json

-3. Once the deployment finished, download the deployment output into a file named deployment-outputs.json.
+3. After the deployment finishes, download the deployment output into a file named deployment-outputs.json:

 az deployment group show -g $resourceGroupName -n $deploymentName --query "properties.outputs" -o json > deployment-outputs.json

-With the instructions in the previous section, we created and configured a new AKS cluster and an Application Gateway.
-We're now ready to deploy a sample app and an ingress controller to our new Kubernetes infrastructure.
+With the instructions in the previous section, you created and configured a new AKS cluster and an Application Gateway deployment.
+You're now ready to deploy a sample app and an ingress controller to your new Kubernetes infrastructure.

-For the following steps, we need setup kubectl command, which we use to connect to our new Kubernetes cluster.
-We'll use az CLI to obtain credentials for Kubernetes.
+For the following steps, you need to set up the kubectl command, which you'll use to connect to your new Kubernetes cluster.
+You'll use az (Azure CLI) to obtain credentials for Kubernetes.

-# use the deployment-outputs.json created after deployment to get the cluster name and resource group name
+# use the deployment-outputs.json file created after deployment to get the cluster name and resource group name

 aksClusterName=$(jq -r ".aksClusterName.value" deployment-outputs.json)